It all started with being passionate with bookbinding. From there, it paved the way to where I am now—a writer.

 I failed from achieving so much, beyond others can.
 But then, I got up, and succeeded as an underrated writer.

 I did that by sharing my writing experience and my undeniable story worth sharing to others.
 And by doing that, I felt happier and saw myself doing it in the next 20 years.

 My experience drove me to create this site to teach the beginner writers how to write their stories using the knowledge I collected over the years.

 It took me time to realize I am a writer and was born to write stories and inspiring posts for others to see and learn.

-Whatever they are, you’re free to dream and you’re free to choose whether you do something to attain it or you become indifferent and live miserably for the rest of your life.
+Whatever they are, you’re free to dream.
+You’re free to choose whether you do something to attain it or not.